 - a.
-The Commissioner-in-Charge is hereby authorized to enter into a contract with ABC Housing Center, Inc. in a form similar to the contract attached as Exhibit A. - b.
+The Commissioner-in-Charge is hereby authorized to enter into a contract with Housing Center, Inc. in a form similar to the contract attached as Exhibit A. - b.
 The Mayor and City Auditor are hereby authorized to pay for the contract from [fund source].
-[Use for Grants ordinances; otherwise, payment directive is optional]
+[The 'draw and deliver warrant" statement is also acceptable.]

 Section 2.
-The Council declares that an emergency exists because delay in funding would interrupt ABC Housing Center's ability to provide the homebuyer and rental housing services; therefore, this ordinance shall be in full force and effect from and after its passage by the Council.
+The Council declares that an emergency exists because delay in funding would interrupt Housing Center's ability to provide the homebuyer and rental housing services; therefore, this ordinance shall be in full force and effect from and after its passage by the Council.

-Passed by the Council: [leave blank]
+Passed by the Council:

 Commissioner [Name]

-Prepared by: [Your Name]
+Prepared by: [Your name]

 Date Prepared: [Date]

-Mary Hull Caballero
+Ordinances are "Passed"; Resolutions are "Adopted" Mary Hull Caballero

 Auditor of the City of Portland

-By [leave blank]
+By